dorald/CCNLaunchAtLoginItem/ReadMe.md

 `CCNLaunchAtLoginItem` is a Objective-C class that encapsulates the functionality for launching a Mac application automatic on login, presented in a very simple interface.

+**NOTE: THIS PIECE OF CODE DOESN'T WORK WITH SANDBOXED APPLICATIONS!**

 ## Integration